learn-co-students/for-loops-readme-data-science-intro-000/README.md

     Argentina

 This is a standard pattern.
 The variable name pointing to a list is plural, and to refer to a singular element as a loop variable, use the singular version.
-So if we were printing out a list of friends name, we would write it as the following:
+So if we were printing out a list of our friends names, we would write it as the following:

 ```python